MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 3. You will be prompted to confirm whether you want to install the module from an untrusted repository (PSGallery).
 Enter **A** to select **[A] Yes to All.**  <br/>

-    **Note:** Your response will initiate the installation of all the Microsoft Graph packages.
-Once all the installation messages have finished displaying, it will still take approximately 5 to 10 minutes to complete the Microsoft Graph PowerShell installation.
+    **Note:** Your response will initiate the installation of all the Microsoft Graph sub-modules.
+Once all the installation messages (for each sub-module) have finished displaying, it will still take approximately 5 to 10 minutes to complete the Microsoft Graph PowerShell installation.
 During this time, the cursor will continue to blink below the untrusted repository message.
-Once the installation is complete, a command prompt is displayed.
 This may be a good time to take a short break.

-4. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
-You have now installed the Microsoft Graph PowerShell module. <br/>

-	You now must now import the Microsoft.Graph.Identity.DirectoryManagement sub-module that will be used in the upcoming tenant management labs.
-Type the following command and then press Enter: <br/>

-		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-5. You now must connect to Microsoft Graph sub-module that you just installed and request read/write permissions.
-Type the following command and then press Enter: <br/>

-		Connect-MgGraph -Scopes 'Directory.ReadWrite.All'

-6. In the **Sign in** window that appears, enter the Microsoft 365 tenant admin username and password provided by your lab hosting provider (this is the MOD Administrator account you used to sign into Microsoft 365).

-7. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box, and then select **Accept**.

-8. You have installed the Microsoft Graph PowerShell module and connected to it for your current lab session, so do **NOT** close your PowerShell window.
+4. A command prompt will appear once the Microsoft Graph PowerShell module has been installed.
+Do **NOT** close your PowerShell window.
 Leave the Windows PowerShell window open but minimize it for now.

-9. Remain logged into LON-CL1 and keep your Edge browser open.
+5. Remain logged into LON-CL1 and keep your Edge browser open.

 # Proceed to Lab 1 - Exercise 2